ninerforce/open-crossword/README.md

    - `.` for black squares
    - `,` for circled cells
    - `~` for highlighted cells
+   - Once an effect is applied, you can safely delete the special character.
-   - Press any character a second time to remove the effect from a cell.
+   - Enter any character a second time to remove the effect from a cell.
 4. Clue numbers are automatically updated as you build your grid.
 5. The clue editor below the grid will populate automatically — just fill in the clues.
 6. Use the control buttons to: